 Then give your issue a descriptive title and press Enter to add it to the sprint.

-To add more issues, follow the same process by choosing the issue type and entering a title of your issue in the text box below the first issue.
+To add more issues, follow the same process by choosing the issue type and entering the title of your issue in the text box below the first issue.

 Once you’ve added all the issues to a sprint, click Start sprint.